myreceiptt/nota-markdown/README.md

 >
 > You are already the code.
 > You are already **executing**.
-> You are the executor itself.
+> And you are the executor itself.

 ## 📜 License